Skip to main content

 init-server

-Initializes the MCPJungle server when running in enterprise mode.
-This command is run once, from your local machine, after the server has started.
+Initializes the Mcpjungle server when running in enterprise mode.
+Run it once, from your local machine, after the server has started.

 mcpjungle init-server [--registry <url>]